La Guajira Peninsula, Colombia

 Unique Ecosystems

-- Flora: Includes desert-adapted plants such as cacti and unique tropical species found in the Sierra de La Macuira.
+- Flora: Desert-adapted plants such as cacti and thorny shrubs dominate, while the Sierra de La Macuira supports tropical species like orchids and bromeliads.

 Conservation Efforts